-4.15 Under the Children and Families (Wales) Measure 2010, we issue a notice of intention if we decide to take any of the following enforcement actions:

-- impose, vary or remove a condition of registration - cancel a registration - 4.16 The notice of intention specifies the enforcement action we are proposing to take, the reasons and a time limit (of no less than 28 days from the date when the notice is given).
-The provider can make representations to us within the specified time limit and these will be taken into account before any final decision is made.
-Where representations are not submitted or not upheld, a notice of decision is issued, setting out our decision to proceed with the proposed enforcement action, the reasons and any right of appeal.
+- 4.15.
+Under the Children and Families (Wales) Measure 2010, we issue a notice of intention if we decide to take any of the following enforcement actions: - impose, vary or remove a condition of registration. - cancel a registration. - 4.16.
+The notice of intention specifies the enforcement action we are proposing to take, the reasons and a time limit (of no less than 28 days from the date when the notice is given).
+The provider can make representations to us within the specified time limit, and these will be considered before any final decision is made.
+Where representations are not submitted or not upheld, a notice of decision is issued, setting out our decision to proceed with the proposed enforcement action, the reasons, and any right of appeal.